JetBrains/amper/docs/Tutorial.md

 This tutorial gives a short introduction to Amper and how to use it a new project.

-If you are looking to more detailed info, check [the documentation](Documentation.md).
+If you are looking for more detailed info, check [the documentation](Documentation.md).

 ### Before you start
 Check the [setup instructions](Setup.md), and open [a new project template](../examples/new-project-template) in the IDE to make sure everything works.

-Note, that:
+Note that:
 * JDK 17+ is required.
 Make sure you have it installed.

 ### Step 1.
 Hello, World

-First thing you’d want to try when getting familiar with a new tool is just a simple hello world application.
+The first thing you’d want to try when getting familiar with a new tool is just a simple hello world application.
 Here is what we do:

 Create a `module.yaml` file: